Kentico/kc-zapierapp/README.md

 #### Testing

-We're pretty much done- turn on the Zap to create the webhook in Kontent.
+We're pretty much done.
+Turn on the Zap to create the webhook in Kontent.ai.
 If the On/Off switch is greyed-out in Zapier, you most likely need to test one of the steps (or, choose __Skip test__).
 All steps should have a green check mark in the top-left corner.

-When the Zap is turned on, you should see this in Kontent:
+When the Zap is turned on, you should see this in Kontent.ai:

 ![webhook](./images/webhook.png)

 The endpoint and secret are automatically generated by the Zapier integration and will start to work immediately. __Do not change the secret!__ Webhook signatures are automatically validated by the integration for your security, but it relies on using this exact secret which is generated by hashing several values.

-You can now test the Zap by publishing an Event content item in Kontent which has some Contacts linked as attendees.
+You can now test the Zap by publishing an Event content item in Kontent.ai which has some Contacts linked as attendees.
 After a short time, you should see the "dot" next to the webhook turn green indicating that the POST was sent to Zapier.
 In Zapier, you can check __Task History__ in the right sidebar to check whether the Zap executed successfully:

 ![history](./images/history.png)